Bet UK Arnold Palmer Invitational Golf Preview

 Rob Cobley is a maths graduate who has spent several years working in the betting industry.
 He is now able to share his tips on the World’s biggest golfing events exclusively for Bet UK customers.

-Bet UK’s online sportsbook has the latest golf betting odds for the Arnold Palmer Invitational as well as all PGA and European tour events.
+Bet UK’s online betting has the latest golf betting odds for the Arnold Palmer Invitational as well as all PGA and European tour events.
 You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 The Course - Bay Hill Club & Lodge, Florida.